 Weeks later, the new FF watch Marvel's First Family head into a portal in the sky, expecting to see them four minutes later.
 Naturally, they don't return, and the FF are left to take their predecessors place and fill their rather large shoes, as well as deal with a much older Johnny Storm who proclaims the rest of the team is dead.

 This series provides examples of:

-- Arc Villian: The Wizard shows up for a few issues to try and take bentley back.
+- Arc Villain: The Wizard shows up for a few issues to try and take Bentley back.
 He's dealt with fairly quickly and the comic moves on to the real threat soon after.